nxskok/pasias/docs/20-repeated-measures.md

 rats.
 One group was given thyroxin in their drinking water, one group thiouracil, and the third group was a control.
 (This description comes from Christensen (2001).)
-\marginnote{References: Box, George EP, Problems in the analysis of growth and wear curves, Biometrics vol. 6, 362-369, 1950; Christensen R, Advanced Linear Modeling, 2nd edition, Springer, 2001.
-Yes, that's the Box-Cox Box.}
+<label for="tufte-mn-" class="margin-toggle">&#8853;</label><input type="checkbox" id="tufte-mn-" class="margin-toggle"><span class="marginnote">References: Box, George EP, Problems in the analysis of growth and wear curves, Biometrics vol. 6, 362-369, 1950; Christensen R, Advanced Linear Modeling, 2nd edition, Springer, 2001.
+Yes, that's the Box-Cox Box.</span>
 Weights are measured in
 grams at weekly intervals (over a 4-week period, so that each rat is measured 5 times).
 The data are in